Shortness of Breath: Common Causes & When to Worry

-Some of the most common conditions or reasons for shortness of breath are:
+Some of the most common causes of shortness of breath include:

 1. Stress and anxiety

 Emotions are one of the most common causes for shortness of breath in otherwise healthy people, especially in adolescents and young adults.
-Many people experience difficulty breathing with anxiety, excess stress or during a panic attack.
+Many people experience difficulty breathing due to anxiety, excess stress, or during a panic attack.

 2. Excess physical activity

-What to do: In this case, you should continue to engage in regular physical activity so that your heart, lungs and other body muscles can keep up with the higher oxygen demand.
+What to do: In this case, you should continue to engage in regular physical activity so that your heart, lungs, and other muscles can adapt to the higher oxygen demand.

 3. Pregnancy

-Shortness of breath is common after 26 weeks due to the growth of the fetus, which displaces the diaphragm and results in less space for the lungs to expand.
+Shortness of breath is common after 26 weeks of pregnancy due to the growing fetus, which displaces the diaphragm and results in less space for the lungs to expand.

 What to do: You should sit in a comfortable chair with your back supported, close your eyes and concentrate on your breathing.
-Try to inhale and exhale deeply and slowly.
+Try to inhale and exhale slowly and deeply.
 Ensure you are well-supported by pillows when you are sleeping.

 4. Cardiac problems

-Cardiac problems, like heart failure, can cause shortness of breath on exertion, like getting up from bed or going up stairs.
+Cardiac problems, like heart failure, can cause dyspnea (shortness of breath) on exertion, like getting up from bed or going up the stairs.
 Normally, people with a cardiac condition will experience worsening shortness of breath over time.
 They may also feel chest pain, like angina.

 What to do: You should follow treatment as indicated by your doctor, which generally involves the use of medications.
-You should also be aware of what symptoms may indicate a heart.
+You should also be aware of what symptoms may indicate a heart attack.

 5. COVID-19

-A COVID-19 is an infection caused by a coronavirus, specifically SARS-CoV-2.
-Symptoms can vary from person to person, ranging from a mild flu to a more serious pneumonia, which can include shortness of breath in some people.
+COVID-19 is an infection caused by a coronavirus, specifically SARS-CoV-2.
+Symptoms can vary from person to person, ranging from mild flu-like symptoms to more serious symptoms like shortness of breath due to complications like pneumonia.

 In addition to shortness of breath, people with COVID-19 may also present with headache, high fever, general malaise, muscle pain, loss of taste or smell, and dry cough.
-More severe symptoms will occur more frequently in people with a history of nervous system illnesses or who are older in age.
-Healthy people are still prone to developing more serious symptoms, however, therefore it is important to adopt behaviours that prevent infection.
+Read more about COVID symptoms.

-What to do: If you suspect you have been exposed to COVID-19 or if you have symptoms, you should inform your public health authorities so that you can complete a test and confirm diagnosis.
+What to do: If you suspect you have been exposed to COVID-19 or if you have symptoms, you should contact your primary care provider to arrange for testing.

 If you test positive, you should remain in isolation from others and communicate your result to anyone you may have come in contact with.